DevShel/microsoft-workshop/README.md

 ## Workshop Overview

 Our nonprofit organization, Hack4Impact-UMD, was asked to administer a Workshop at BMSD.
-As the Executive Director of Hack4Impact-UMD, I created this workshop to provide a full-stack development experience that is both accessible and engaging.
+As the Executive Director of Hack4Impact-UMD, I created this workshop to provide a full-stack development experience that is both informative and engaging.
 Students work in groups using Microsoft laptops that connect to pre-configured Windows 11 Azure VMs.
 Each VM runs an instance of our web application, built with Next.js, React, Next.JS API Middleware, and Azure Cosmosc NoSQL DB for the backend.

 ### Purpose